Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Migrations/BackendModule.rst

    2. Migrate the role mapping

-      Navigate into the Auth0 backend module and click on the "configure" button in the "Roles to Groups" card.
+      Navigate into the Auth0 :ref:`backend module <admin-module>` and click on the "configure" button in the "Roles to Groups" card.
 There should be an info box on top of the content.
 Click on the "Import configuration from TypoScript" button.
 After the page refreshed, the module will output the configuration migrated from you TypoScript.

       .. figure:: ../../Images/migrate-backend-module.png
          :alt: The backend module.